 Supplements

-There is no supplement that specifically targets oral melanoma, but there are many articles on supplements on our site.
+No supplement specifically targets oral melanoma, but our site has many articles on supplements.

-Always consult your veterinarian before adding a supplement to make sure that it is a good fit for your dog and that it won’t interfere with any of her medications or treatments.
-Also only add one supplement at a time, so that if your dog reacts to it poorly, you will know exactly which thing she didn’t tolerate.
+Always consult your veterinarian before adding a supplement to ensure that it is a good fit for your dog and won’t interfere with any of her medications or treatments.

 Integrative Therapies